donbright/earcutr/README.md

 #### Tradeoffs

-This triangulator is built for simplicity, small size, and as a test to see if it could be ported from javascript to Rust.
+This triangulator is built primarily as an exrcise in porting javascript to Rust.
+It is relatively simple and of reasonable speed.
+It is unknown if it is as fast as the original javascript code.

-If you want down-to-the-metal code, there is a C++ port of the javascript code, see the link at the end of this README.
+If you want down-to-the-metal code, there is a C++ port of the earcut javascript code, see the link at the end of this README.

 If you want to get correct triangulation even on very bad data with lots